McIver railway station

 McIver railway station is a railway station on the Transperth network in Perth, Western Australia.
-It is located on the Armadale/Thornlie line, Midland line and Airport line, 0.9 kilometres from Perth station, providing access to Royal Perth Hospital.
+It is located on the Airport, Armadale, Midland, Thornlie–Cockburn, and Ellenbrook lines, 0.9 km from Perth station, providing access to Royal Perth Hospital.

 History

 The station was opened on 1 September 1989 and named after Ken McIver, a long serving steam engine driver and Labor member of the Western Australian Legislative Assembly for Northam and Avon from 1968 until 1986.
 The station was purpose-built to provide access directly to Royal Perth Hospital.

+It has received Airport line services since 9 October 2022, Ellenbrook line services since 8 December 2024 and Thornlie-Cockburn Line services since 8 June 2025.